How to help the picky eater!

-Now you can start to rule out some feed issues:
+Rule out some feed issues:

 - Is your horse on any medications that may cause his food to taste funny?

 - Is any of his food spoiled?
 Or bug/rodent infested?
-(This is why I save my feed bag labels... just in case there is a recall or I need to return the food.)
+This is why I save my feed bag labels... just in case there is a recall or I need to return the food.

 - Are his supplements outdated or expired?

 Make sure his food is bug and mold free!

 Your horse’s environment may make him a picky eater.

 - Does he have a new horse neighbor that is threatening during feed time?